AFM Update: 3 Nebraska Cases of Rare Polio-like Condition Are Confirmed

 A scary but very rare condition is back in the news and close to home.

-There have been two confirmed cases in Nebraska, according to the state Department of Health and Human Services.
-In each case, a child in the Sarpy/Cass Health Department jurisdiction was hospitalized and released.
-A case previously under investigation in Douglas County was not confirmed by the CDC.
+There have been three confirmed cases in Nebraska, according to the state Department of Health and Human Services.
+In one case, a child in the Douglas County Health Department jurisdiction was hospitalized and released.
+In each of the other two cases, a child in the Sarpy/Cass Health Department jurisdiction was hospitalized and released.
+An additional reported case is undergoing testing by the CDC.